 Crock Pot Chicken Enchiladas: With all of your favorite chicken enchilada ingredients simmered in a crock pot and topped with cheddar cheese, this easy slow cooker enchilada recipe will be a family favorite in no time!

 Our family loves the flavors of Mexican food.
-Enchiladas, tacos, and burritos make a regular appearance on our dinner menu.
+Enchiladas, street tacos, and beef and cheese burritos make a regular appearance on our dinner menu.
 We’ve turned them into a creamy chicken chili, a tasty chicken casserole, a layered taco appetizer dip, taco pinwheels and even taco soup!
 And now, I’m sharing a twist on classic baked enchiladas that you can make in your slow cooker!

 Why you’ll love this recipe

-Slow cooker enchiladas are an easy weeknight dinner idea.
+Slow cooker enchiladas are an easy weeknight main course.
 You can pop the ingredients in the slow cooker on low for most of the day and have a delicious meal ready to eat in about 30 minutes.

 Sometimes, the thought of filling and rolling a big pan of enchiladas is a little overwhelming.
 This recipe for slow cooker chicken enchiladas simplifies that process.
 There is no rolling, no mess and I don’t even have to turn the oven on!